jiwoncpark/h0rton/README.rst

 Suggestions are always welcome!
 If you encounter issues or areas for improvement, please message @jiwoncpark or `make an issue
 <https://github.com/jiwoncpark/h0rton/issues>`_.

-There is an ongoing `document <https://www.overleaf.com/read/pswdqwttjbjr>`_ that details our Bayesian inference method, written and maintained by Ji Won.
-The API documentation can be found at https://h0rton.readthedocs.io/

 `h0rton` was used to enter the Time Delay Lens Modeling Challenge:

 * Challenge webpage: https://tdlmc.github.io/